 \section{Selection of the events}

-In this section, we survey the events selected for the present study and their motivations.
-Although we will revisit each event in detail later when we analyze them individually, a summary is presented here.
+In this section, we list the events selected for this study and the motivation for their inclusion.
+We will revisit each event in detail in the later sections.
 The following events are identified as potentially exhibiting waveform systematics in the GWTC-3 \citep{gwtc3} analysis: GW191109\_010717, GW191219\_163120, GW200129\_065458, and GW200208\_222617.
-Most of these events exhibit inconsistent results across different waveform models in the recovery of a few key parameters, such as chirp mass $(\mathcal{M})$, mass ratio ($q=m_2/m_1;~m_2 \leq m_1$), effective spin parameter ($\chi_\mathrm{eff}$), spin precessing parameter ($\chi_\mathrm{p}$), etc. The events GW191109\_010717 and GW200129\_065458 experienced a glitch in one of the detectors near the events.
-To mitigate the impact of these artifacts, glitch-mitigation procedures were applied, and new \ac{gw} frame files were generated for subsequent analyses.
-The frame files contain the time-series data from the detector, $d(t)$.
+Most of these events exhibit inconsistent results across different waveform models in the recovery of a few key parameters, such as chirp mass $(\mathcal{M})$, mass ratio ($q=m_2/m_1;~m_2 \leq m_1$), effective spin parameter ($\chi_\mathrm{eff}$), spin precessing parameter ($\chi_\mathrm{p}$), etc. The events GW191109\_010717 and GW200129\_065458 were affected by a glitch in one of the detectors near the merger time.
+To mitigate the impact of these noise transients, glitch-mitigation procedures were applied, and new \ac{gw} frame files were generated for subsequent analyses.

-The event GW190412\_053044 shows an inconsistent result for the effective spin parameter between the two waveform models \imrphenomxphm and \seobnr used in the GWTC analysis.
-GW190521\_030229 is known for its bimodality in the recovered mass ratio and chirp mass.
-In Figure \ref{fig:scatter_plot_gwtc}, we collect all the events from the first three observing runs and plot them on the $\chi_\mathrm{eff}-q$ plane, and the $\mathcal{M}_\mathrm{source}-q$ plane.
+The event GW190412\_053044 shows inconsistent estimates for the effective spin parameter between the two waveform models \imrphenomxphm and \seobnr used in the GWTC analysis.
+GW190521\_030229 is known for bimodal posterior distribution in the recovered mass ratio and chirp mass.
+Figure~\ref{fig:scatter_plot_gwtc} shows all events from the first three observing runs in the $\chi_\mathrm{eff}-q$ and $\mathcal{M}_\mathrm{source}-q$ planes.
 We also highlight events flagged for potential systematic errors.

-Among all the events with systematic errors, GW191219\_163120 has the most asymmetric mass distribution, and potentially a \ac{nsbh} system.
+Among all the events exhibiting systematic errors, GW191219\_163120 has the most asymmetric mass distribution, and is potentially a \ac{nsbh} system.
 In this work, we focus solely on \ac{bbh} mergers and leave out GW191219\_163120.
-We also use these events as test cases to understand and enhance our systematic mitigation framework.
+These events also serve as useful test cases for validating and improving our systematic-mitigation framework.
 We will treat \ac{bns} and \ac{nsbh} systems in a follow-up study.